nodejs/node/doc/api/dgram.md

 one interface and will add membership to it.
 To add membership to every available interface, call `addMembership` multiple times, once per interface.

+When called on an unbound socket, this method will implicitly bind to a random port, listening on all interfaces.

 When sharing a UDP socket across multiple `cluster` workers, the `socket.addMembership()` function must be called only once or an `EADDRINUSE` error will occur: